Supporting increased school autonomy within a connected and unified public school system

-- a new early intervention centre at Hawker Park Primary School
+- an early childhood centre at Wickham Primary School

 Construction continued on:

-- the new Piara Waters Senior High School to open for the start of the 2023 school year
+- stage 1 of the new Piara Waters Senior High School, which opened for the 2023 school year

 - a sports hall at Ocean Reef Senior High School

-- classroom additions at Karratha Senior High School, Australind Senior High School, Carine Senior High School, Joseph Banks Secondary College, Kalamunda Senior High School, Lynwood Senior High School and Willetton Senior High School
+- additional classroom accommodation at Karratha Senior High School, Carine Senior High School, Kalamunda Senior High School, Joseph Banks Secondary College and Willetton Senior High School

-An amount of $424.4 million was allocated over the 2021–22 to 2024–25 financial years to deliver the 2021 election commitments, with projects across 4 key programs: major build projects; Science, Technology, Engineering and Mathematics (STEM) and Secondary Science program; Primary School Science program and the Schools Clean Energy Technology Fund.
+An investment of $424.4 million was allocated over the 2021–22 to 2024–25 financial years to deliver the 2021 election commitments, with projects across the following key programs: major build projects, STEM program, Secondary Science program, Primary School Science program and the Schools Clean Energy Technology Fund.
 The following information details progress on the larger projects and programs.

 Projects completed included:

-- 30 primary schools receiving a science classroom in the first tranche of the Primary School Science program
+- science classroom conversions for the remaining 2 schools under the first tranche and 34 schools under the second tranche of the Primary School Science program

 Projects that commenced included:

-- seeking schools’ applications for the installation of solar panels as part of the Schools Clean Energy Technology Fund
+- planning and works for the installation of solar systems at the 96 schools in round 2 of the Schools Clean Energy Technology Fund.

 Planning commenced or continued for: